The Messenger: The Story of Joan of Arc: Home media

-The Messenger was released on DVD on 4 April 2000.
-The DVD presents the film in its original 2.35:1 format, and contains several minutes of footage that did not appear in the U.S. theatrical version.
-It features English subtitles, interactive menus, "talent files", a two-page production booklet, a 24-minute HBO First Look special titled The Messenger: The Search for the Real Joan of Arc, the film's theatrical trailer, as well as trailers for Run Lola Run, Léon: The Professional and Orlando.
-The DVD also contains Éric Serra's original score for the film, which is presented in Dolby Digital 5.1 surround sound, as is the film itself.
+The Messenger was released on DVD in the US on 4 April 2000.
+The DVD presented the film in its original 2.35:1 aspect ratio, and contained the original cut, running ten minutes longer than the U.S. theatrical cut.
+It featured English subtitles, interactive menus, "talent files", a two-page production booklet, a 24-minute HBO First Look special titled The Messenger: The Search for the Real Joan of Arc, the film's theatrical trailer, as well as trailers for Run Lola Run, Léon: The Professional and Orlando.
+The DVD also contained Éric Serra's original score for the film, presented in Dolby Digital 5.1 surround sound, as was the film itself.
 While criticizing the film itself, Heather Picker of DVD Talk gave a favorable review of the DVD release.

-The Blu-ray was released on 2 December 2008.
-It contains audio in English, French, Portuguese, Spanish and Thai, and subtitles in 10 languages.
+The film was released on Blu-ray in the US on 2 December 2008.
+It contained the original version of the film, with audio in English, French, Portuguese, Spanish and Thai, and subtitles in 10 languages.
 Glenn Erickson of DVD Talk also criticised the film, yet praised the Blu-ray release, rating it 4½ stars out of 5 for its video quality, and 4 out of 5 for its audio, although giving it only 1½ stars for its extras, noting the lack of special features.
 A review at Blu-Ray.com also gave a favorable review of both the audio and visual quality, stating "I don't think that there is much here one could be dissatisfied with".
 High-Def Digest, however, gave a more negative review.
 While praising the audio quality, the lack of special features was criticised, as was the video quality, which was described as being "smothered" with edge enhancement.
 The reviewer concluded, "Sony is practically begging people not to buy it."

+The film was released in the US on 4K UHD Blu-Ray as part of a Luc Besson box set on 11 November 2025.
+It contained the original version of the film and the shorter US cut.
+It also included an 88-minute making-of documentary, In the Footsteps of Joan, as well as the documentary The Messenger: The Search for the Real Joan of Arc and interviews with director of photography Thierry Arbogast and editor Sylvie Landra.